SaltyAom/vanilla-milk/README.md

 # Vanilla Milk
-Simple library for building reactive web components.
+Simple library for building simple reactive web components.

 ## What is...
 Vanilla Milk create component which is can be used on any view library or framework of your choice!
 Embrace future of web-component made it future-proof.
 Built-in reactive state and props but also is very small and fast.